 On Caroline South, over which Allan Crawford retained a significant degree of control, DJs were continually being instructed to play his record company's cover versions of hit singles -

-Shortly after the merger Radio Caroline moved its administrative headquarters to a large three storey building at 6 Chesterfield Gardens -
+Shortly before the merger Radio Caroline had moved its administrative headquarters to a large three storey building at 6 Chesterfield Gardens -

 In order to deal with the vast number of enquiries from listeners for information about the station and for items of publicity material such as badges and car stickers, the Caroline Club had been launched shortly before the merger with Radio Atlanta.
 After the merger on 2nd July, the Caroline Club was extended to offer membership to listeners on a nationwide basis and the first "Caroline Club Requests" programme was aired on Radio Caroline South on 11th July 1964.